sbaik97/BigDataAnalysis_Spark/README.md

 3. Create a new DataFrame that retrieves all the rows where a review was written as part of the Vine program (paid), vine == 'Y'

-*  helpful written review as part of the Vine program (paid)
+*  Helpful written review as part of the Vine program (paid)

 ![helpful_paid_df](image/helpful_paid_df.png)

 4. Repeat Step 3, but this time retrieve all the rows where the review was not part of the Vine program (unpaid), vine == 'N'.

- helpful written review as part of the nonVine program (nonpaid)
+ * Helpful written review as part of the nonVine program (nonpaid)

 ![helpful_nonpaid_df](image/helpful_nonpaid_df.png)

-During this analysis there are three questions.I wanted to answer these questions.
+**During this analysis there are three questions.**

 1. How many Vine reviews and non-Vine reviews were there?

-**Reply**

-![perentage_5star_helpful_reviews](image/per_5star_helpful_reviews.png)

 2. How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?

-**Reply**

-![perentage_5star_helpful_paid_reviews](image/per_5star_helpful_paid_reviews.png)

 3. What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

-**Reply**
+**I wanted to answer these questions.**
+1. The total number of reviews and percentate of 5-star reviews

+![perentage_5star_helpful_reviews](image/per_5star_helpful_reviews.png)

+2. The number paid vine review and percentate of 5-star reviews

+![perentage_5star_helpful_paid_reviews](image/per_5star_helpful_paid_reviews.png)

+3. The number nonpaid vine review and percentate of 5-star reviews

 ![perentage_5star_helpful_nonpaid_reviews](image/per_5star_helpful_nonpaid_reviews.png)

 ## Summary

-After looking that the results, I would conclude that there is a positivity bias for reviews in the Vine program.
-It is important to note that while the non-vine sample size was very large, the vine sample size was less than 100 entries.
-While 94 entires is still a decent number to sample with, it could lead a less signifcant result.
-In addition to the current analysis, I could take it a step further and see the percentage of those who purchased the product by filtering through the verified_purchase column to either confirm or fail to confirm if there is a positivity bias for reviews in the Vine program.
+Herein, I picked the book category in the Amazon review datasets and use PySpark to perform the ETL process and determine if there is any bias toward favorable reviews from Vine members in your dataset.
+After looking the analyses and results, I found that there is a negative bias for reviews in the Vine program (40.52 vs. 45.72 %).
+Note that that while the non-vine sample size (109297) was very larger than vine sample (5012).
+It would be better to NTL analysis using the review_body, train and fit with the model determines whether a review was positive or negative without having already supplied in the data.